-For now I want to focus on boots.
+For now, I want to focus on boots suited for men.
 This type of shoe is pretty much the only acceptable thing to wear during winter, or should I say, during cold temperatures (just in case winter happens to fall during the summer in your region).

 Browsing a few shoe stores in the mall will reveal dozens and dozens of models of all shapes and colors.
 Some of them are good.
 Others, not so good.

 But I’m not just going to show you any boots.
 I want to show you MY boots”¦ that I already started wearing this winter.
 So here goes.

 This is one of my favorite pair and it is awesome.
 These boots are so easy to put on and take off.
 No laces to tie ““ everything’s really fast.

 I really want you to take a look at the shape.
 You’ll see a nice rounded toe cap, with a W-shaped wingtip that remind me of brogues.
 The part at the top that stretches (to allow the foot to come it) is actually made of a few colors that offer some really nice color-matching possibilities.

 This pair of boot suede is great for going to the office as well as going out.
 Perfect for every occasion.